ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 using Windows.System.Threading;
 {% endhighlight %}

-## Define the Sensors for the Thingy
+## Define the Class-level Variables for the Thingy
 There are five (5) class-level variables you will use to refer to the physical sensors and actuators:

 * Digital Sensors and Actuators - sensors and actuators that have on/off (i.e. 0 or 1) states.